Gotrax G4 Review

 Going roughly 12 miles per hour, we were able to stop the G4 in a prompt 19 feet.
 The Dual Braking System activates both the Electric anti-locking braking system (E-ABS) and the disc brake through a simple pull of a lever.

-The G4 is an all-around crowd-pleaser.
+The G4 is an all-around top-tier electric scooter.
 It offers a reliable range and a smooth ride.
 Power-wise, it holds its own on most uphill terrain, and the dual brake system helps us feel comfortable and in control on even steep descents.
 We loved riding this compact transportation device.
-If you're willing to shovel out a little extra cash for a scooter you will use frequently, you won't be disappointed.
+If you're willing to shovel out a little extra cash for a scooter you will use frequently, we don't think you'll be disappointed.